 If the GV application is submitted in Spain, it is obtained for an initial period of 2 years, renewable for another 5 years.

 If the application is submitted in the UK, via the Spanish Embassy, it is valid for one year.
 Once the applicant is in Spain, then the 2-year permit can be obtained and thereafter renewed for a period of 5 years.
 Thereafter, if the applicant has been residing in Spain for those periods, then proper residency is obtained, without the need to continuously request renewals of the GV

 Spanish Military permission

 The requirement for Spanish Military Permission is a law that dates back to 1975 and affects "real estate restricted access areas for non-EU citizens" and is required for purchases of property on rural land in Mallorca, and the rest of the Balearic Islands.

-No. The requirement for Military Permission only applies to property on rural land.
-Therefore, urban areas, towns, the city, villages and urbanisations are not affected and DO NOT REQUIRE A SPECIAL PERMIT.
+Depends.
+The requirement for Military Permission only applies to property on rural land, for example, country properties , farmhouses and plots in the countryside.
+Urban areas, modern villas in residential areas, aparttments, in general properties located in Palma, or villages and urbanisations are not affected and DO NOT REQUIRE A SPECIAL PERMIT.